Do you crave sweets? Do you get irritable, lightheaded or fatigued between meals? Are you suffering from stubborn body

 Natural fats are your best friend for fat loss as they have zero effect on blood glucose levels.
 Fats also add flavor, decrease cravings, promote satiation and increase nutrient absorption.
 Fats lower the glycemic load of carbs, meaning the carbs from that food enters the blood at a much slower rate.
 The lower the glycemic load, the better.
 Good sources include avocado, unrefined coconut oil, pastured butter, nuts, seeds, etc.

 10. Decrease Cortisol

 Most people live high-stress lifestyles, which results in chronically high cortisol or stress hormone levels.
-High cortisol result in high insulin levels, which is one of the reasons why you crave sugary, high carb foods when under stress.
+High cortisol results in high insulin levels, which is one of the reasons why you crave sugary, high carb foods when under stress.
 Support your blood sugar by decreasing daily stressors.
 Avoid drinking too much caffeine or alcohol, skipping meals, skimping on sleep, and overexercising.

 Monitor with a Glucometer

 Monitor your blood glucose levels using a blood glucose meter or glucometer upon waking and just before breakfast, lunch and dinner.
 A healthy blood glucose range is between 80 and 90.
 Track for one to two weeks to determine if you’re consistently in range.